taherabbas67/QuantitativeAnalysis/NumberSystem.md

 All counting numbers including 0 form the set of whole numbers.
 These numbers are non-negative and does not include any fractional or decimal part.
 It is denoted as W.
 W = {0, 1, 2, 4, 5, 6,...}

+<h4>Integers :</h4>
+Integers includes all counting numbers, zero and negatives of counting numbers.
+It is denoted as Z.
+Z = {...,-3 -2, -1, 0, 1, 2, 3,...}